Nihari: The Indulgent Weekend Brunch

 Lamb stew in spices Pakistani style with overlay text.

-I usually use lamb shoulder or legs and cut them into small pieces or whole lamb shanks.
+I usually use lamb shoulder or leg and cut it into small pieces, or use whole lamb shanks.
 In this recipe, I used lamb shanks.
 But feel free to use a different one that you like.

 I believe some people now make this dish with chicken well.
 But I never tried it.